Libensemble/libensemble/docs/overview_usecases.rst

 with keeping confusion to a minimum when communicating about libEnsemble and it's capabilities.

-* **Execute**: Directly run a program on the closest machine or node.
+* **Execute / Run**: Start a program on a machine or node.

-* **Job**: Generally overarching unit of work submitted, scheduled, or queued, then launched.
+* **Job**: Generally overarching unit of work submitted, scheduled, or queued, then launched, oftentimes on a remote machine.
 May contain one or more tasks.

 * **Launch**: Initiate or execute some program or process.